vespian/certcheck/README.md

 itself should have very limited privileges.

-Next, the repository is scanned in search of files ending with one of the certcheck:CERTIFICATE_EXTENSIONS extensions.
-Currently all possible certificate extensions are listed but only ['pem', 'crt', 'cer'] are currently supported (see certcheck:get_cert_expiration method).
+Next, the repository is scanned in search of files ending with one of the check_cert:CERTIFICATE_EXTENSIONS extensions.
+Currently all possible certificate extensions are listed but only ['pem', 'crt', 'cer'] are currently supported (see check_cert:get_cert_expiration method).
 For the remaing ones only a warning is issued.

 For each certificate found a sha1sum is computed, and if the result is found in